-Your Greek Island vacation dream may start like this: You see a stunning photo of white cube houses, stunning blue sea, and winding cobblestone streets, and you know you have to see it in person.
+Your Greek island vacation dream may start like this: You see a gorgeous photo of white cube houses, stunning blue sea, and winding cobblestone streets, and you know you have to see it in person.
 But then the research begins, and you realize there are thousands of Greek islands, and you don't know your Cyclades from your Dodecanese.
 Not to fret.
 We've done the legwork for you and identified the nine best and most popular Greek islands to help you narrow down your options.
 And we've also outlined what's great about them, the easiest ways to get to them (plus how to hop between them, when possible), and where to stay once you get there.
 Those hoping for beach weather will certainly find it in the summertime, which is high season -- though visitors can expect nice weather in May, June, September, and October as well (plus slightly more reasonable prices).

 Santorini is arguably the most famous of the Greek islands, and for good reason.
 It's a postcard-perfect destination with the famous Cycladic architecture people often associate with the Greek islands.
 The whitewashed buildings are often adorned with blue accent shutters or doors, creating a color palette that reflects the sky and sea, and built into rugged cliffs that slope toward the water.